BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 5 – Different ways of buying bitcoin

-For example, you can buy bitcoin directly with Ledger and our partner Coinify.
-Using the Ledger hardware wallet in combination with the Ledger Live app, you can securely purchase your bitcoin from Coinify via Ledger Live and deposit straight into your Ledger Nano wallet.
+For example, you can buy Bitcoin directly with Ledger and our partner Coinify.
+Using the Ledger hardware wallets in combination with the Ledger Live app, you can securely purchase your Bitcoin from Coinify via Ledger Live and deposit it straight into your Ledger hardware wallets.

 There is no great reward without great risks.
 Or so the saying goes.
 When buying your bitcoin you need to be aware that there are risks associated with it, be it security or market risks.